 Stocking Your Low Carb Baking Pantry

-Once you replace your condiments with low carb options, move on to stocking your baking pantry.
-When it comes to baked goods most will not meet the low carb standard.
-This is where low carb flours can make this transition easier.
+Move on to stocking your baking pantry.
+When it comes to using traditional baking items, most will not meet the low carb standard.
+This is where low carb flours have to take the place of regular wheat flour.

 Notice, I did not say gluten free.
 Not all gluten free flours are low carb.
-In fact, many gluten flours are made with potato or rice starch which are extremely high in carbs.
-So read your labels well.
-You will find that almond and coconut flour will be your go to flours.
+In fact, many are made with potato or rice starch, which are extremely high in carbs.
+The lesson here is to remember to read your labels carefully.

-Regarding dairy products, choose from a huge selection.
-From the gourmet to the humble there is plenty to choose from.
 Eggs will be a big part of your diet, and we are talking about the real thing here.
 Ditch those egg white substitutes that comes in a box.
-Use real butter not fake margarine, as our bodies cannot recognize them.
+Use real butter not fake margarine, as our bodies cannot recognize the overly processed oils.

 As far as meat is concerned, the sky is pretty much the limit.
 Be willing to try new meats, as all are allowed including fowl, fish and shellfish.
-Cold cuts are accepted too, but avoid those containing nitrates and check the label for gluten, sugar and starch fillers.
+Cold cuts are acceptable on a low carb diet, but avoid those containing nitrates and check the label for gluten, sugar and starch fillers.

 You will need to learn to embrace fat.
 In a low carb keto plan your body uses fat for fuel so adding natural fats to your diet makes sense.
 You should not fear fat.
 What spells disaster is when we eat these saturated fats with a high carb diet.
 It’s the carbs that are responsible not the fat.
 Make sure you use oils high in omega 3, and avoid partially hydrogenated oils like canola, margarines and all other man-made oils.